 What significant findings have you established in your field?

-Diao Lianghui: Our research can help some patients with abnormal endometrial receptivity to find the cause of reproductive failure.
+Diao Lianghui: Our research can help the patients with abnormal endometrial receptivity in immune perspective to find the cause of reproductive failure.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.